Instant. Easy. Fast. Cashless. Low fees. Digital. Global. Money.

 Digital Wallets should be a personalised portal for you, so following are some features when considering joining to the digital wallet movement:

-- Online shopping.
 If you regularly buy online, it may be a good idea to use a Digital Wallet that is accepted at your favourite online retailers.
-You can avoid entering your credit card details every time you buy on the Internet and instead just enter a username and password.
+You can avoid entering your credit card details every time you buy on the Internet.
+Instead just enter a username and password.
 Check the merchant or partners page of the Digital Wallet to find out what they are.

 Are you using a Digital Wallet you would recommend?
 Share with us below.